well-in-that-case/ovtable/README.md

 print("Took "..tostring(os.clock() - now).." to insert 100,000 keys.")
 ```
 - Results:
-  - ~350ms for 100,000 keys, probably inflated by string computation times.
+  - ~350ms for 100,000 keys, inflated by string computation times inside of the test.
+  - ~230ms for 100,000 keys using optional optimizations.

 ### Hash Lookup Times
 ```lua